Romantic Warrior

-Romantic Warrior is the sixth studio album by the American jazz fusion band Return to Forever, released in 1976 by Columbia Records.
-After releasing their previous album, No Mystery (1975), their fourth for Polydor Records, the group moved to Columbia and retreated to Caribou Ranch near Nederland, Colorado to record their next album.
-It was also their first to be credited solely to Return to Forever, removing the "featuring Chick Corea" tag.
-The album is more avant-garde and less funky than No Mystery, and remains the band's highest selling album with over 500,000 copies sold in the US.
+Romantic Warrior is a studio album by the American jazz fusion band Return to Forever, their first recorded for Columbia Records, after releasing their previous four albums on Polydor.
+In February 1976, the group retreated to Caribou Ranch near Nederland, Colorado to record.
+It was the first album to remove the "featuring Chick Corea" credit from beside the band name on the album cover.

+Romantic Warrior was also certified Gold in the US by the RIAA.

 Production

 Recording

 Romantic Warrior was recorded in February 1976 at Caribou Ranch, located near Nederland, Colorado.

 Music

+The album, as a whole, has been considered Chick Corea's answer to Rick Wakeman's successful The Myths and Legends of King Arthur and the Knights of the Round Table (1975), either by its medieval themes or its prog rock leanings.

 Chick Corea contributed the longest compositions while the other members each composed one piece.
 The opener, "Medieval Overture", with its distinctive melodic motifs, sets the mood for the rest of the album.
 Lenny White's "Sorceress" starts with a funky riff and is distinguished by Corea's synthesizers.
 The title track, "The Romantic Warrior", is fully acoustic.
 It has a long intro, which is followed by a short theme consisting of one riff.
 Each group member, excluding White, plays a long solo.
 An extended outro follows, during which fast unison patterns are heard.